Asse Still

 Discover the neighbourhood

-• how to heat the neighbourhood using renewable energy sources;
+• how the neighbourhood can be heated using renewable energy

-• how to enhance nature around the buildings;
+• how nature can be strengthened around and between the buildings

 ×